What we do

 As the world of the performing arts moves to a more equitable, more diverse construct, challenges emerge.
 Oftentimes producers, directors and even intimacy coordinators do not know how to negotiate the inclusion of culturally and racially diverse subject matter content.
 Actors, singers, dancer and all performers deserve access to supportive facilitators who can make sense of racially-charged material in a way that does not cause emotional and psychic harm to people of color, or anyone.

 We can be your go-to experts!
-We’ll provide ongoing coaching and consultation on Inclusive Leadership – and support you with the tools you need to sustain your DEI progress and achieve your goals.
+We’ll provide ongoing coaching and consultation on Inclusive Leadership – and support you with the tools you need to sustain your DEIB progress and achieve your goals.

 The White-washed history of racial violence in America and the untold story of resistance.